Making Exercise Healthy Medicine

 It makes no sense to create health problems from the things you do for your health.

-Hello, you are on Dr. Bookspans free no-ad website, dedicated to whoing you How To Make Exercise Healthy Medicine™.
-This short article shows you how to quickly stop several common sources of pain and chronic dysfunction that come from conventional exercises and stretches.
+Hello, you are on Dr. Bookspans no-ad website, dedicated to Make Exercise Healthy Medicine™.
+This article shows you how to quickly stop several common sources of pain and chronic dysfunction that come from conventional exercises and stretches.

 It's not health care if it's not healthy.
 No health insurance needed for this exciting change in health care.
 I have developed information through years of research in the lab, and put it here on my web site for the benefit of the world.
 Get better and the world will be better.
 My web site is a no-ad site dedicated to getting you back to your life - healthy, mobile, and happy.
 This is evidence-based primary source sports medicine.
 There are hundreds of articles here for you through the many links on this page in addition to this Stretching Smarter article.
 Have fun.